execution authorization protocol

 });

-// Child verifies full chain before execution
+// Child guard verifies chain + scope before execution

 }